hyandell/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 **TL;DR: What compiler options should I use?**

-When compiling C or C++ code on compilers such as GCC and clang, turn on these flags for detecting vulnerabilities at compile time and enable run-time protection mechanisms:
+When compiling C or C++ executables on compilers such as GCC and clang, turn on these flags for detecting vulnerabilities at compile time and enable run-time protection mechanisms:

 ~~~~sh
 -O2 -Wall -Wformat=2 -Wconversion -Wtrampolines -Wimplicit-fallthrough \